CCI-MOC/admin-tools/Ceph/README.md

 # Scripts to install ceph on 1 node(physical or VM) and client(s)
+Scripts default to current latest relases - Mimic, to install Luminous specify the relase as paramter: Install1NodeCeph.sh luminous or InstallClient.sh luminous.
+Older releases might work but this is not tested

 Use CentOS 7.
 Install time can be greatly reduced if you run yum update in advance.
 * Do not use if there are old (half)working ceph installation, reinstall OS first.